Bleaching Process in Textile and Required Agents

 3. If pH 4-6: More stable HOCl.
 HOCL does not divide into H+ and OCl-

-5. When pH 7-8: Quick bleaching, which tends to the degradation of cotton fabric.
+5. Quick bleaching at pH 7-8: Quick bleaching tends to cause degradation of cotton fabric.

 7. While pH 11-13: is the perfect range, it requires more time.
 If pH= 11, bleaching needs 130 hours, and if pH= 13, bleaching needs 40 hours to be finished.

-From the above chart, it is clear that bleaching by hypochlorite should be done in an alkaline medium and not in between the value of pH 2-7.
-The ideal pH for Hypochlorite bleaching is 9.2-11.0, pH is maintained at 10.
+From the above chart, it is clear that bleaching with hypochlorite should be done in an alkaline medium and not between the values of pH 2-7.
+The ideal pH for hypochlorite bleaching is 9.2-11.0, and the pH is maintained at 10.
 For pH maintenance, 0.2-0.8% Caustic soda and 2-3% Soda ash are used.

 Hypochlorite Bleaching Recipe